agatha-d/edymobile/README.md

 # edymobile
-Custum éobile robot controller for a robot fleet to automate chemestry sample transportation
+Custom mobile robot controller for a robot fleet to automate chemistry sample transportation